km222tv/Applied-Internet-of-Things/README.md

     * When having registered your device in Datacake, create the following three fields on the device configuration tab; Humidity, Temperature and Moisture, to be able to store the sensor data values.
     * The javascript code should be pasted into the Payload decoder section, on the same tab.

+Comment about the Datacake payload script:

-Comment: The script is handling the raw payload coming from The Things Stack (originally from the struct in [main.py, line 73](https://github.com/km222tv/Applied-Internet-of-Things/blob/main/lorawan/main.py)) and devides it into the three values which are then stored in the Datacake fields.
+>The script is handling the raw payload coming from The Things Stack (originally from the struct in [main.py, line 73](https://github.com/km222tv/Applied-Internet-of-Things/blob/main/lorawan/main.py)) and devides it into the three values which are then stored in the Datacake fields.

 **********
 * For your own Pycom Pygate LoRa gateway ([Link](https://github.com/km222tv/Applied-Internet-of-Things/tree/main/pygate_gw))